PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 Here `Q4` is the shape descriptor of 4-node quadrilaterals.

-## ... create an incidence relation
+# How to create an incidence relation

 A incidence relation of 6 quadrilaterals that connect vertices (nodes) given in the vector of tuples `c` may be created as: First we create the shape collections for the quadrilaterals and the vertices.
 ```